nazaroi/Cook/README.md

 # Features

-The app displays a list od recipes - family friendly, vegetarian and personal.
-Users can see details about recipes, and they can star events that interest them.
+The app displays a list of recipes - family friendly, vegetarian and personal.
+Users can see details about recipes, and they can put likes to recipes that interest them.

 Other features include creating new personal recipes, changing application background image.